VON WILLEBRAND'S DISEASE

 Arrows point to two platelets amid a group of red blood blood cells

 Von Willebrand's factor is a protein complex produced both by platelets (the blood cells involved in clotting) and by the cells lining blood vessels.
-It is made up of several smaller proteins bound together and von Willebrand's disease results when there is a defect in any one of these proteins.
+It is made up of several smaller proteins bound together.
+Von Willebrand's disease results when there is a defect in any one of these proteins.
 When a blood vessel tears and bleeding occurs, platelets are called to the area to clump upon each other thus plugging up the hole and staunching the bleeding.
 While the platelets are in place, a cascade of blood clotting factors activates ultimately leading to production of "fibrin," the material scars are made of, to more permanently seal the vessel.
 Von Willebrand's factor acts as glue holding the platelets together and holding them onto the surface of the torn blood vessel.
 Von Willebrand's factor also serves to stabilize "clotting factor VIII," one of the proteins involved in forming the fibrin clot.

 When there is something wrong with one's von Willebrand's factor, platelets to do not stick together properly and inappropriate prolonged wound bleeding occurs.
+Bleeding can be noted in association with minor injury or surgery but can also manifest as spontaneous bleeding especially recurring nose bleeds, bloody urine, and/or black tarry diarrhea.

 TYPES OF VON WILLEBRAND'S DISEASE